runekaagaard/snowscript/README.rst

 Declaration
 -----------

-The arguments to the class is given after the class name and are avaible to use to set propertes.
+The arguments to the class is given after the class name and are available to use to set propertes.

 The "." is used to access the class instance. "self" accesses the class.